Is an elopement wedding the right choice for you and your spouse-to-be?

 Eloping has gotten an image makeover in recent times.
 History's taboo secretive ceremony has transformed into an attractive alternative to the wedding chaos of today.
 Brides and grooms are choosing to elope over planning the traditional wedding with all its social pressures, financial demands, and family obligations.
 Eloping has become something that couples plan with excitement, share with their families, and look forward to with as much, if not more, enthusiasm as a traditional, 250 guest wedding.

 Couples choose to elope for a mix of reasons, not any one reason entirely according to a poll on LetsRunOff.com.
 However the one reason most couples include in their bag of reasons is the financial burden of getting married today.
-The average cost of a wedding in 2007 is over $27,000, which does not include the honeymoon or the engagement ring.
-The average cost of a wedding including the honeymoon and engagement ring is $36,000.
+The average cost of a wedding is between $27,000 and $29.000, which does not include the honeymoon.
 Since almost one-third of couples now pay for their own wedding entirely, it is a serious burden to have a traditional wedding today.
 In many cases, the wedding budget is the serial cause of couple's arguments during the wedding planning process.
 Many couples decide that the strain is not worth it during what is supposed to be the happiest time in their lives.
 Others realize it is not the foundation they want for their marriage.
 Some simply have other priorities for their money beyond a one-day extravaganza.

 One trend is that people are getting married at an older age and bearing more of the financial burden of the wedding themselves.
 They want the focus to be on them and their ceremony, not anyone else.
 The nature of elopement weddings offers boundless opportunities for personalization.
 The wedding day becomes an intimate and focused celebration of the couple by the couple.
 Second marriages are often elopements as well.
 People remarrying may have had a traditional wedding the first time around and as such have realized that the wedding was about much more than just the couple.